 It’s no secret that the popularity of vaping has been increasing over the years.
 Many people vape socially while others see vaping as a better alternative to traditional smoking.
 For somebody that may not know, vaping entails inhaling the vapor produced by an electronic cigarette.
 This is a battery-operated device that resembles a conventional cigarette.
 But, some have more sophisticated and compact designs that allow users to vape discreetly.

 However, the device works by heating a cartridge in which a solution that may include flavors and nicotine is added.
 When the solution is heated, it produces the vapor that is inhaled by the user.
 The current market has many brands of this device but most of them light up their end when in use.
 This enables them to mimic traditional cigarettes.

 Currently, vaping is a subject that is being debated.
 In fact, the subject has pending state and federal rules.
 In some places, vaping remains a subject of the local laws.
+If you are from Canada be sure to check out these JUUL Pods available at 180 Smoke.
 This article addresses vaping laws in North Carolina.
 But, before tackling this topic, it’s important to understand federal laws on vaping.